Increasing Project Efficiency with Topographic Drone Surveying

 Being able to capture precise and accurate visual representations of a worksite quickly and efficiently is a major benefit of using drones for surveying.
 The technology also offers other benefits to civil construction and earthworks site managers, including:

-Reduced surveying time: Using an commercial grade drone, topographic surveyors can obtain an aerial perspective of the land they are surveying.
+Using an commercial grade drone, topographic surveyors can obtain an aerial perspective of the land they are surveying.
 Drones equipped with high resolution cameras can be used to capture detailed images in a short amount of time, significantly reducing the time needed to obtain highly accurate 3D topographic survey maps.

-Link with ground control points: Carefully-placed ground control points are critical for ensuring drone topographic survey accuracy.
+Carefully-placed ground control points are critical for ensuring drone topographic survey accuracy.
 Using drone surveying technology like the Propeller Platform, surveyors or site managers are able to link the drone data capture with point clouds and accurate coordinates on the orthophoto.

-How to topo survey with a drone
+How to Conduct a Topographic Survey with a Drone

-Run through your checklist before heading out to the site: First, verify you are allowed to fly your drone at the selected job site.
+First, verify you are allowed to fly your drone at the selected job site.
 Also, ensure the weather will be satisfactory for flying a drone, e.g., no rain or high winds.
 Next, be sure your drone battery is fully charged and that you have sufficient space on the memory card of your drone to capture aerial photos.

 Plan your mission: Create you survey flight plan with the app from your drone’s controller.
 Make sure you account for all features on the job site within the area you plan to fly, including hills, stockpiles and other tall objects.
 The altitude, ground sampling distance (GSD), flight direction and image overlap are all adjustable pre-flight.

 Set up your drone and ground control: Unpack and prepare your drone for flying and ensure that conditions are safe.
-Check each parameter, such making sure the camera lid is removed and cleaning the distance sensor.
+Check each parameter, such as making sure the camera lid is removed and cleaning the distance sensor.
 Next place your ground control points, such as Propeller’s AeroPoints, around your site.
 In many cases, you may only need one AeroPoint to cover your site.

 Fly and collect your aerial photos: Once your drone takes off, it will begin capturing images of your site.
 At the completion of the mission, it will land back where it started.
 As the pilot, you should ensure that nobody approaches the drone during take-off or landing and that good weather conditions exist for the duration of the survey mission.